binance/binance-spot-api-docs/web-socket-api.md

         "enabledForAccount": true,
         "enabledForSymbol": true,
         "discountAsset": "BNB",
-        "discount": "0.25"               //Standard commission is reduced by this rate when paying in BNB.
+        "discount": "0.25000000"         //Standard commission is reduced by this rate when paying commission in BNB.
       }
     }
   ],